pmjat/oop-cpp-lab/lab02/readme.md

-# Lab02
+# Lab02: Appreciate few basic concepts

 ### Exercise 1.
-Understand Activation record and storage allocation
+Understand Stack Record of a function and storage allocation and freeing!

 Simulate execution of following program by creating and
 destroying activation records in sequence.